In a real insurance market, when you win some policies, you get some feedback.

 Note: remember that your model plays in thousands of markets each week (see evaluation metric).

-1 Plot and KPIs
+1 Plots and KPIs

-1.1 Plot: Profit Vs Market share
+1.1 Profit Vs Market share plot

 In this plot you see your profits and market shares plotted against each other for each market you participated in.